Armani: Luggage

 In 1994, Giorgio Armani signed a licensing agreement with Redwall to produce and distribute bags and small leather luggage items for the Borgonuovo, Giorgio Armani Collezioni and Emporio Armani lines.
 In 2008, the company launched the Luxury Traveller Collection, featuring handcrafted luggage for men and women.

 Jewellery

 In 2019, Giorgio Armani Privé Haute Jewellery made its debut in New York.
 The same year, the brand presented its first high jewellery collection.

 The 2022 "Josephine" collection, inspired by Joséphine de Beauharnais, incorporated paisley motifs with chalcedony and grey diamonds.
 Armani's fine jewellery has been worn by celebrities, including Sophia Loren, Brie Larson and Brooke Shields, at high-profile events.

 Beauty products

 In 1980, Armani entered a licensing agreement with L'Oreal for the production and distribution of fragrances, cosmetics, and beauty products.
 The brand launched its first women's fragrance in 1982 and its first men's fragrance in 1984.
-Giorgio Armani cosmetics campaigns have included Beyoncé (2008), Kasia Smutniak (2009), Megan Fox (2010), Cate Blanchett (2013), Valentina Sampaio (2021), Tessa Thompson (2022), Regé-Jean Page (2022), Sydney Sweeney (2023) and Aaron Taylor-Johnson (2024).
+Giorgio Armani cosmetics campaigns have included Beyoncé (2008), Kasia Smutniak (2009), Megan Fox (2010), Cate Blanchett (2013), Valentina Sampaio (2021), Tessa Thompson (2022), Regé-Jean Page (2022), Sydney Sweeney (2023), Aaron Taylor-Johnson (2024) and Kendall Jenner (2026).